-- 72. The board should have formal written conflicts of interest policy and an objective compliance process for implementing the policy.
-The policy should at the minimum include: - a) the duty of the director to avoid possible activities that could create conflicts of interest; - b) a review or approval process for directors to follow before they engage in certain activity so as to ensure that such activity will not create a conflict of interest; - c) the duty of the director to disclose in addition to section 59 of the Act, any matter that may result, or has already resulted in a conflict of interest; - d) the responsibility of the director to abstain from voting as prescribed under section 59 of the Act and on any matter where the director may have conflict of interest; - e) adequate procedures for transactions with related parties to be made on a non-preferential basis; and - f) the way in which the board will deal with any non-compliance with the policy.
+- 59. The Board should have formal written conflicts of interest policy and an objective compliance process for implementing the policy.
+The policy should at the minimum include: - a) the duty of the director to avoid possible activities that could create conflicts of interest:

-- (ii) The board shall ensure that appropriate public disclosure is made in the annual accounts and information relating to the policies of the regulated financial institution on conflict of interest and potential material conflicts of interest as provided to the Bank of Ghana on quarterly basis. - (iii) The Board shall maintain an up-to-date register for documenting and managing conflict of interest situations in the regulated financial institution.
+- b) a review or approval process for directors to follow before they engage in certain activity so as to ensure that such activity will not create a conflict of interest; - c) the duty of the director to disclose in addition to section 59 of the Act, any matter that may result, or has already resulted in a conflict of interest: - d) the responsibility of the director to abstain from voting as prescribed under section 59 of the Act and on any matter where the director may have conflict of interest; - e) adequate procedures for transactions with related parties to be made on a non-preferential basis; and - f) the way in which the Board will deal with any non-compliance with the policy. - 60.
+The Board shall ensure that appropriate public disclosure is made in the annual reports and information relating to the policies of the Regulated Financial Institution on conflict of interest and potential material conflicts of interest as provided to the Bank of Ghana on quarterly basis. - 61.
+The Board shall maintain an up-to-date register for documenting and managing conflict of interest situations in the Regulated Financial Institution.